-8.1 Cleaning and Inspecting
+8.1 Cleaning and Inspecting the Diagnostic Tool

 When using the Diagnostic Tool perform the following tasks to keep it in top shape:

 - Check the housing, wiring, and connectors for dirt and damage before and after each use. - At the end of each work day, wipe the Diagnostic Tool housing, wiring, and connectors clean with a damp cloth.